On tensor products of positive representations of split real quantum Borel subalgebra $U_{q\tilde{q}}(b_R)$: Positive representations restricted to Borel part

-Let us denote by $\cP:=\cP_{\vec[0]}$.
-We make the following conjecture: \begin{Con} Any irreducible representations of $\cU_{q\til{q}}(\fb_\R)$ satisfying the conditions of a positive representation is unitary equivalent to $\cP$.
-This generalizes the Stone von-Neumann Theorem to the case of Borel subalgebra of a split real quantum group.
-More specifically, using the notion of ``integrable representations" of quantum plane \cite{Sch, Ip1}, we require as unitary operators,
+\begin{Con} Any irreducible representations of $\cU_{q\til{q}}(\fb_\R)$ satisfying the conditions of a positive representation acts on $P\simeq L^2(\R^{rank(\g)})$, and is unitary equivalent to a direct integral summand of $\cP_{\vec[0]}$.
+More specifically, using the notion of ``integrable representation" of quantum plane \cite{Sch}, we require as unitary operators

 and in the simply-laced case,